 What is the congestion charge in central London?

-The congestion charge used to be £11.50 from 7 am to 6 pm on weekdays with bank holidays free.
 As of June 2020, Transport For London changed the charging regulations due to the impact of changing traffic levels caused by the Covid 19 pandemic.

-Now, the charge has gone up to £15 a day between the hours of 7 am and 10 pm, with weekends included and Christmas Day as the only free day.
+The charge has gone up to £15 a day between the hours of 7 am and 10 pm, with weekends included and Christmas Day as the only free day.
 As these changes were implemented as “temporary,” they may well change again so it’s a good idea to keep an eye on the Transport For London website so you know the up-to-date charges for travelling into or through the centre of London.

-Top 4 tips on how to avoid the congestion charge in central London
+Top 4 tips on how to avoid the congestion charge

-1) Know where the congestion charge zone is
+1) Know where the congestion charge zone is:

 Whenever you travel into London you should keep an eye on where you’re heading in relation to where the congestion charge zone is.
 You can use the London Congestion Zone Map.